 Here are the food, drink and dessert menus, where you can check out and see what you like before you visit 🙂

 However, as usual, when you come to a cafe or a restaurant the drink comes first.
 Therefore, from their menu, I went for a healthy option and opted for a colourful smoothie.
-Now that was the ‘Avo Banaberries’ a purple looking smoothie that turned out really nice.
+Now it was the ‘Avo Banaberries’, a purple looking smoothie that turned out really nice.

 As I thought, the Crushed Avo Furikake wouldn’t be enough to fill me up, I opted for a second dish which was the Tuna Cerviche.
 Originally, I was supposed to go for the ‘Cured Salmon Tiradito’ one of the other new dishes on their menu.
 However, they misheard me and got me ‘Tuna Cerviche’ instead, but I didn’t want to say anything as I was fine with it.

 I felt that I made the right choice choosing the Avo Furikake as it was super yummy and different.
 The best part of this dish was cutting open the yolk of the egg.
 This dish felt similar, reminding me of the one I had in Dubai at Cocoa Room as it sourdough with poached egg, which made me check it out.

 ‘Tuna Cerviche’ is filled with sashmi grade tuna with avo, cuzo corn, mooli ribbon & liche de tigre.
 To be honest, it wasn’t too bad, but it’s a dish I wouldn’t order again.
 One for the fact it’s pricey at £12.50 and probably because of the taste wasn’t my cup of tea and due to the fact I don’t like tuna much.
 However, I didn’t want to waste food, so I ate as much as I could.